Calpoog/blockchain-ticketing/README.md

 Fail Early and Fail Loud - For error conditions in both contracts, require() statements are used to enforce proper calling.
 This causes reverts before state data can be altered.

+As for why other design patterns were not used - they simply were not needed.
+Things such as withdrawal patterns and contract factories were not necessary to work with the ticketing/event system.

 ## Security Tools / Common Attacks

 ### Explain what measures they’ve taken to ensure that their contracts are not susceptible to common attacks